-The USPHS and the IDSA jointly developed and published guidelines for the prevention of opportunistic infection in both children and adults with HIV infection [196].
-These guidelines are available online at the AIDSinfo Web site [See the Guidelines for the Prevention of Opportunistic Infections in Persons Infected with Human Immunodeficiency Virus (http://AIDSinfo.nih.gov/guidelines/)].
-In general, adolescents with HIV infection should be managed according to the guidelines for prevention of opportunistic infections in adults.
+The USPHS and the IDSA jointly developed and published guidelines for the prevention of opportunistic infections in both children and adults with HIV [197].
+These guidelines are available online at the AIDSinfo Web site (see the 2001 USPHS/IDSA Guidelines for the Prevention of Opportunistic Infections in Persons Infected with Human Immunodeficiency Virus).
+Separate guidelines for the treatment of opportunistic infections in HIV-exposed and infected children have been developed, and will be published and available online in the near future.